Are You A Business Owner Hot News: Insurance Coverage for Coronavirus

 Callahan & Blaine was established in 1984 as a law firm focused on the resolution of complex disputes through superior litigation skills: pleading, discovery, depositions, law and motion, negotiation and trial advocacy.
 First applied primarily to complex business litigation and corporate cases, for the last 15 years our attorneys now have applied our exceptional trial and litigation skills on behalf of clients in Southern California and the United State in the areas of catastrophic personal injury and wrongful death litigation.
 We are California’s Premier Personal Injury Litigation Firm.

-If your personal injury or wrongful death claim involves damages in the millions, difficult insurance coverage issues, or complex projections of future treatment or life assistance needs on disputed facts, contact Callahan & Blaine in Santa Ana for a free consultation about your litigation options.
-You'll find that there are many advantages to working with trial attorneys with a national reputation for excellence in civil litigation.
+If your personal injury or wrongful death claim involves damages in the millions, difficult insurance coverage issues, or complex projections of future treatment or life assistance needs on disputed facts, contact Callahan & Blaine in Orange County for an initial consultation about your litigation options.
+You’ll find that there are many advantages to working with trial attorneys with a national reputation for excellence in civil litigation.
+Whether you need an Irvine personal injury attorney, Santa Ana personal injury lawyer, or a Newport Beach personal injury attorney, Callahan & Blaine can help.

 We use our experience with the demands of complex business litigation to inform our personal injury practice on the most challenging cases involving traumatic brain injury, spinal cord damage or California wrongful death claims.
 We hold the record for the highest personal injury settlement in U.S. history* — $50 million in 2007 on behalf of two women who suffered quadriplegia when struck by a driver in a bicycle lane.